nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **Result** - Adds “Tutorial” to the module's list of lessons, with specified details.

-> ⚠ Only accepts 3 lesson types: “Lecture”, “Lab” and “Tutorial”.

-> 💡 "lesson type" is auto-capitalised when displayed, hence input for the field is not case-sensitive.
+> ⚠ Only accepts 3 lesson types: `Lecture`, `Lab` and `Tutorial`.
+Lesson type is auto-capitalised when displayed, hence input for the field is not case-sensitive.

 > 💡 To skip an input, leave a blank in between the field separators.
 For example,
 >